CompCogNeuro/book/README.md

 # TODO

-* and all the sims questions and points info in sims, also do release there and add links to release directly.
+* and all the sims questions and points info in sims.

-* and add links here to released textbook versions!

 * ch7: fix bg description of da learning -- kinda buried
 * ch7: update PVLV to latest bvPVLV version -- use pvlv readme?